GGSkyOne/alternative-authentication/README.md

 -   `profiles_url`.
 URL for checking the player when adding or removing from the whitelist.
 Note that here must be used a URL for checking multiple usernames in an array, not just one username.

 -   `property_url`.
 Not required.
 Additional URL for fetching custom properties (like skin and cape), if needed, for the player when joining server.
-You can use `{0}` to put player username in the request, or `{1}` to put player UUID.
+You can use `{0}` to put player username in the request, and `{1}` to put player UUID.

 -   `custom_properties`.
 Not required.
 Array of custom properties that will be applied to the player when player joins the server with this authentication provider.